My Dinner

 Store any leftover onion cake in an airtight container in the fridge.
 Consume within three days.

 Thankfully yes.
 Divide it into portions and place it in an airtight container.
-It can stay frozen up to three months.
+It can stay frozen for up to three months.
 Defrost at room temperature.
 If you like to eat it warm, place it in the oven for 5 minutes to crisp up.

 Nutrition